VU-IVM/gtsm3-era5-nrt/README.md

 ## Non-automated data sources

 There are two data sources for which retrieval is not automated yet.

+### download delft3dfm container
+Delft3dfm containers are available at `p:\d-hydro\delft3dfm_containers`.
+The `singularityFolder` parameter in the sbatch file in the `modelfiles` folder has to point to the path that contains the `.sif` file

 ### meteo_MSL
 to be described